insightquantix/pathway-spec/README.md

 # pathway-spec
-A proposed open standard for representing TEA–LCA pathways in a structured, machine-readable format.
+A proposed open standard for techno-economic analysis (TEA) and life-cycle assessment (LCA) pathways in a structured, machine-readable format.